chopins/toknot/README.md

 __The project is still under heavy development__

 ####License
-The PHP framework under New BSD License (http://toknot.com/LICENSE.txt)
+The PHP framework is under New BSD License (http://toknot.com/LICENSE.txt)

-The demos under GNU GPL version 3 or later <http://opensource.org/licenses/gpl-3.0.html>
+The demos is under GNU GPL version 3 or later <http://opensource.org/licenses/gpl-3.0.html>

 ####API and Class Reference
 see (http://toknot.com/toknot/)